thechubbypanda/HackSoc-Rust-Talk/README.md

 # HackSoc-Rust-Talk
-A lightening talk given during a HackSoc Nottingham event 2021-05-04
+A lightning talk given during a HackSoc Nottingham event 2021-05-04